-Russia vote, outcome is clear: 6 more years of Putin
+Russia votes but outcome is clear: 6 more years of Putin

 Moscow – Early results and an exit poll showed that Vladimir Putin handily won a fourth term as Russia’s president Sunday, adding six years in the Kremlin for the man who has led the world’s largest country for all of the 21st century.